 Who is the tool best for?

-Copy.ai is best for digital marketers and online business owners looking to speed up their copywriting processes.
-It specializes in generating content for websites, landing pages, sales letters, and social media.
+Copy.ai is best for digital marketers and any online business owner looking to save time and speed up their copywriting and content creation processes.
+It specializes in generating content for websites, landing pages, sales letters, social media, and even email marketing.

 It focuses primarily on 5 or 6 different types of services: